CPSLabGU/gttcan/README.md

 #### Arbitration message slot
 ID: 255\
 Data: 255\
 This is a "generic" message slot that allows for ad-hoc or on-request messages to be sent by nodes.
 In the event that multiple nodes wish to transmit an ad-hoc message, CANBus arbitration will determine which node can transmit in this window.
+IF a node loses arbitration, it should attempt to send its [Response Message](response-message) again in the next arbitration message slot.

 #### Free Slot
 ID: 0\